 When we have people over, I like my house to be cosmetically clean.
-By that I mean, even though my house may look spotless, I caution you to never open a cabinet or a closet door –cardboard boxes and volleyballs and unopened junk mail will waterfall out and bury you.
+Even though my house may look spotless, never open a cabinet or a closet door – cardboard boxes and volleyballs and unopened junk mail will waterfall out and bury you.

 I’m not a clutter person, but I’m both a procrastinator and a sentimental packrat.
 Some people sort through the junk mail when it comes every day and toss things that are of no interest.
 The procrastinator in me just grabs everything out of the mailbox and puts it a pile on the kitchen counter.
 Then I move the pile to the side counter to get it out of eyesight, and there it continues to grow like some horror movie blob.
 I cleaned out a kitchen drawer to put the mail in, but it’s always stuffed with last month’s junk, so when someone is coming over, I rely on a large paper grocery sack.

 My friend can drop in on a Thursday and my house is a pig stye – blanketed in bills, sales flyers, assorted cutlery, clothes, junk mail, water bottles, sewing projects, pet supplies, groceries and the like.
 When she comes back for a dinner party on Friday night, the house is immaculate (to the undiscerning eye).
 She says, “Where’d you put the grocery bag?”
 She knows me.
 “In the master closet,” I reply.
 Sometimes she’ll go look for herself because she can’t believe I have corralled all that mess into a measley grocery bag or two.
 If it’s around Christmas when I’m really busy, there can be three sacks in three different closets, but never under the beds – that real estate is already stuffed to capacity.